 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-Today we remember the Fathers of the First Ecumenical Council, convened at Nicaea in 325.
+The Fathers of the First Ecumenical Council convened at Nicaea in 325.
 The results of the Council were very important, but so was its personal meaning for those who attended, as Father Alexander Schmemann described: